fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 <details>
 <summary> <h3> Can I integrate FusionCharts with state management libraries like Redux in React?</h3></summary>
 <br>
-Yes, you can integrate FusionCharts with state management libraries like Redux to manage the state of your **charts in reactjs** within a React application.
+Yes, you can integrate FusionCharts with state management libraries like Redux to manage the state of your <strong>charts in reactjs</strong>strong> within a React application.
 Check out our documentation for examples and best practices.
 </details>